 When the pupil has severe or very complex needs, an Education, Health and Care Plan is written by the Local Educational Authority (LEA).
 This is a legal process.
 If the LEA agrees to a Statutory Assessment of the pupil's needs, they seek advice from the parents, the school and their own team.
 After this assessment, the LEA may grant or refuse to write an EHC Plan (there is an appeals procedure).
-In this instance, it may be decided that Avon House will not be able to provide the best provision for the pupil and another school may be named on the EHC Plan.
+The EHC Plan will say what additional support the pupil should receive and will be reviewed annually.